cyberark/secrets-provider-for-k8s/PUSH_TO_FILE.md

 This section describes how to troubleshoot common Secrets Provider for Kubernetes issues.

-### Enable logs
+### Enable debug logs

-To enable logs, add the debug parameter to the application deployment manifest.
+To enable debug logs, add the debug parameter to the application deployment manifest.
 ```
 annotations:
-    conjur.org/debug-logging  "true"
+    conjur.org/log-level  "debug"
 ```
 For details, see [Reference Table of Configuration Annotations](#reference-table-of-configuration-annotations)